Mainframe-Archive/switchboard/guide/getting-started.md

 a rationale for using JMAP over HTTP/websockets, the structure of a JMAP exchange, the data model, and data types.

 TL;DR: a client connects to the server over a websocket.
-If you're running Switchboard locally the url is `ws://127.0.0.1:8000/clients`.
+If you're running Switchboard locally, the url defaults to `ws://127.0.0.1:8000/clients`.
 Data is encoded in UTF8 JSON.
 Clients issue a list of commands to the server in the form form `[[${method <string>}, ${args <object>}, ${tag (optional)}], ...]`.
 The server runs the commands in order, generating and returning a list of one respsone per command.
 The responses take the same form as the commands.
-The examples below should make this a bit more clear.
+The examples below should be a bit more clean than my made up pseudocode.

 - Implemented